Draxs/nksite/_posts/fashio/2018-08-19-When-comfort-meets-style.md

 preview-title: "When comfort meets style"
 subtitle: "Fashion"
 categories: fashion
 excerpt: "There comes a time, in even the most dedicated fashionista’s life, when the word ‘comfort’ is the goal.
-However, comfort does not mean effort free but effortless: it means well-fitting clothes in beautiful fabrics"
+However, comfort does not mean effort free but effortless: it means well-fitting clothes"
 image: /images/fashion/When-comfort-meets-style.jpg
 permalink: /When-comfort-meets-style/
 ---